Most salespeople make a mistake by not asking the customer about their needs.

 They are stating that you haven’t shown enough value for them

-Prove them how affordable the product is through payment plans, by describing the cost over a monthly, weekly, and daily basis.
+Prove to them how affordable the product is through payment plans, by describing the cost over a monthly, weekly, and daily basis.
 Or, you can show them how it will make them save money

 When you are talking to the customer, they are resistant to buying your product because they don’t want to be sold.